Valentine’s Day is just around the corner! If you’re single, it might be an even stronger reminder that you’re without a partner.

 If you aren’t capable of keeping healthy contact with your own family, it’s difficult to manifest new relationships, romantic or friends.

 You can also risk losing contact with your family members, even parents, brothers, and siblings, as well as your friends, if you don’t put in an effort to spend time with them.
-If someone gets a no or excuse enough times, they will eventually stop asking.
+If someone gets a no or an excuse enough times, they will eventually stop asking.

 The way you treat others, especially those who are closest to you, tells a whole lot about how you treat yourself and how you feel about yourself!